Leica SL3 Review

 Build Quality, Design, and Handling

-At first glance, the SL3 looks similar to the SL2 and has the same DNA from a design perspective.
-As a recent Leica SL2-S convert you will not find me criticizing the overall design philosophy for the SL series as I admire the rugged appearance, phenomenal grips, and user interface of these cameras.
+At first glance, the SL3 looks similar to the SL2 and has the same design DNA.
+As a recent convert to the Leica SL2-S, I will not criticize the overall design philosophy of the SL series.
+I admire these cameras' rugged appearance, phenomenal grips, and user interface.

-The SL3 is slightly smaller and 8% lighter than the SL2 which is commendable.
-The build quality of the SL3 is very high but I can’t help but think that my SL2-S feels ever so slightly more solid overall.
+The SL3 is slightly smaller and 8% lighter than the SL2, which is commendable.
+The SL3's build quality is very high, but I can’t help but think that my SL2-S feels ever so slightly more solid overall.
 This is by a small margin but worth mentioning.

 The new tilting screen feels rock solid.
-Some users may have wished that it would also tilt in the portrait orientation but I think it was wise to keep the construction as minimal as possible and it is less intrusive this way.
+Some users may have wished that it would also tilt in portrait orientation, but I think it was wise to keep the construction as minimal as possible, and it is less intrusive.

-The top LCD has changed and looks more modern than the SL2 cameras with a font refresh and information such as your exposure compensation is more accurate showing the exacts.
-It is perhaps not as easy to read if you leave your readers at home.
+The top LCD has changed and looks more modern than the SL2 cameras.
+It has a refreshed font, and information such as exposure compensation is more accurate, showing the exacts.
+However, it may not be as easy to read if you leave your reading glasses at home.

-Customs fn buttons, the shutter button, and the main dials feel exactly as they do on the SL2 cameras and are placed in the same spots making a transition to the SL3 easy.
+Customs fn buttons, the shutter button, and the main dials feel precisely as they do on the SL2 cameras and are placed in the same spots, making a transition to the SL3 easy.

-The “Play” “FN” and MENU buttons have moved to the right-hand side of the LCD.
-I have no problems with this and operating the camera one-handed is easier for it.
-There is a new, second, command dial that I think most would use for ISO.
+The “Play,” “FN,” and MENU buttons have moved to the right-hand side of the LCD.
+I have no problems with this; operating the camera one-handed is easier.
+There is a new second command dial that I think most would use for ISO.

-The new illuminating ON/OFF switch is pretty cool and shows a pulsating light when the camera is charging.
-I do, however, favor the old-fashioned style where you know for sure where you are.
+The new illuminated ON/OFF switch is pretty cool, showing a pulsating light when the camera is charging.
+However, I favor the old-fashioned style, which lets you know where you are.

-At times, I found myself questioning; did I just turn it on or off as there is a slight delay at start-up.
-Not a big deal and I think I could get used the the new way.
+I sometimes questioned whether I had turned it on or off, as the start-up had a slight delay.
+It's not a big deal, and I think I could get used to the new way of doing things.

 Leica SL3 Specs